 Background of ISO 27000

-During the past few decades of the digital era, we have benefited greatly from the exposure to information network, especially the Internet.
-However, as cyber-attacks became the new norm and more organizations suffered from downfalls of their information systems, we came to the realization that information security needs to be taken more seriously than ever before.
+During the past few decades of the digital era we have benefited greatly from the exposure to various information networks, especially the global Internet.
+However, as cyber-attacks became the norm and more organizations suffered from information system breaches, we came to the realization that information security needed to be taken more seriously than ever before.

-Not only cyber-attacks have raised governmental level security concerns on global scale (see the official website about India’s governing BJP being hacked), they also became the sticking point of digital transformation for organizations, especially for those dealing with taxes, finances, sensitive personal information, as well as other critical data.
+Not only cyber-attacks have raised governmental level security concerns on global scale, they also became the sticking point of digital transformation for organizations, especially for those dealing with taxes, finances, sensitive personal information, as well as other critical data.
 Businesses nowadays need to start focusing on information security, and pave their way to success by protecting data from any breach, misuse or theft.

 One common misconception is that the scope of information security is only limited to computer systems and digital data storage.
 Nonetheless, the depth and breadth of information security are much larger than that, and are often left unaddressed in many organizations’ risk assessment processes and risk management frameworks.
 That is why many companies often skip the elaboration and documentation of their data policies, including data collection, storage, distribution, sharing and disclosure policies.